ConfettiFX/The-Forge/README.md

 1. Windows 10 RS5 with latest update for DXR support

 2. Drivers
 * AMD / NVIDIA - latest drivers
-* Intel - need to install the latest driver (currently Version: 25.20.100.6326, October 9th, 2018) [Intel® Graphics Driver for Windows® 10](https://downloadcenter.intel.com/download/28240/Intel-Graphics-Driver-for-Windows-10?product=80939).
-As mentioned before this driver still doesn't have full DirectX 12 and Vulkan support.
+* Intel - we need to test this.
+Last time we looked the driver still didn't have full DirectX 12 and Vulkan support and the Visibility Buffer didn't run.

 3. Visual Studio 2017 with Windows SDK / DirectX version 17763.132